amorris6/Level-Up/DEVELOPMENT.md

 semi-decent.
 You can tell it was made for the smaller size, but not the worst.
 Hell of a lot better than before.
 Will hopefully add more comments in, but README is first.
 Still not entirely sure what goes in one.
 Hope I figure it out.
 Update: Added README.md and comments.
 Was also able to implement background music soundtrack.
 Wasn't too bad.
 Should have done it earlier.
+Sorted the items you can buy to be on different pages.
+Also gave the separate pages headers based on what they contained.
+Fixed bug where player would "win" boss fight after winning previous underling battle.
+Also fixed heap corruption again.
+Was deleting something I didn't instantiate with new.
+Made the buttons' widths constant, so the game can be resized and look good.